biosustain/memote-meta-study/README.md

 make jupyter
 ```

-This will install all requirements and configure the Jupyter notebook
+This will install all Python requirements and configure the Jupyter notebook
 extensions.
+R dependencies are handled by
+[packrat](https://rstudio.github.io/packrat/).
+Simply start R (or RStudio) in
+the project directory.

 ## Usage

-The main work can be performed via the make command `make test` or for
+The main work can be performed via the make command `make plot` or for
 more fine grained control via the command line interface exposed by
-`./cli.py`.
+`./cli.py` and the relevant R scripts.

 ## Contact